-^{4.} The allowance for loan and lease losses was not added back to total assets.
-In other words, the "total assets" were net of the allowance for loan and lease losses, a contra asset.

-ratio.
+Typically, a small bank holding company's capital position has not been evaluated on a consolidated basis.
+The capital adequacy evaluation of applications for the formation of small bank holding companies initially followed an 8 percent gross capital to total assets standard.4 Subsequently, the 1981 guidelines established minimum 5.5 percent primary and 6.0 percent total capital ratios and the concept of capital zones above the minimum capital ratios.
+When analyzing bank capital for small bank holding company formations, December 1981's 7 percent (zone 1) total capital to assets leverage ratio (after adjusting for the addition of the allowance for loan and lease losses to the ratio's numerator and denominator) became the financial equivalent of 1980's 8 percent gross capital standard.
+For the bank, the change resulted in evaluating applications for capital adequacy based on a 7 percent total capital to total assets ratio.
 Since most small banks did not have qualifying secondary capital, the practical effect of the change was that both the zone 1 primary and total capital ratios were at least 7 percent.
 In September 1990, a minimum tier 1 leverage ratio became effective.
 A tier 1 to total assets leverage ratio of 6 percent was applied as the financial equivalent of the former 7 percent total capital ratio.